College-of-DuPage-Lunabotics/lunabot_ros/README.md

 #### 5. Build the workspace

-Building may take some time due to the external packages in `lunabot_third_party`.
+Building may take some time due to the external packages in `third_party_libraries`.
 Various flags such as `-DRTABMAP_SYNC_MULTI_RGBD=ON` need to be set to enable extra features for RTAB-Map.

 To avoid building the entire workspace all over again after the initial build if you make changes, use `colcon build --packages-select name_of_package` and choose the package that you made changes to for rebuilding.
 You can list multiple packages after the `--packages-select` flag.
 You only need to rebuild the workspace if you modify a file for a compiled language such as `C++` or add new files, the flag `--symlink-install` will automatically reflect the changes in `Python, URDF, Xacro, and YAML` files.